Lesterps

-The inhabitants are called Lesterrois and Lesterroises.

 Geography

 Lesterps is located in Charente Limousin, in the north-east of the Charente department and borders Haute-Vienne.

 The village of Lesterps, 9 km east of Confolens, is a major market town.
 It is 16 km from Chabanais, 17 km from Saint-Junien, 42 km from Limoges and 63 km from Angoulême.

 The town is well served by roads.
 The D30, from Confolens to Limoges via Saint-Junien, crosses it from west to east, and the D29, from Saulgond to Brillac, crosses it from south to north.
 The D82 east of the village goes to Limoges via Saint-Christophe.